Virginia Supreme Court strikes down Democrats’ redistricting plan in US

 Republicans can afford to lose only two net seats in November’s elections to maintain control of the US House.

 The process of redrawing maps, known as redistricting, generally occurs once per decade to reflect population changes as measured by the national census conducted every 10 years.
-The ongoing and recently completed redistricting efforts by Republican- and Democratic-held state legislatures, on the other hand, have been motivated by a desire for partisan advantage.
+The ongoing and recently completed redistricting efforts by Republican and Democratic-held state legislatures have been motivated by a desire for partisan advantage.

 The US Supreme Court’s ruling only accelerated the fight.
-In addition to the states that are already seeking to reshape their maps immediately, other states have made clear they intend to pursue a maximally partisan approach to redistricting before the 2028 election.
+In addition to the states that are already seeking to reshape their maps immediately, other states have made it clear that they intend to pursue a maximally partisan approach to redistricting before the 2028 election.

 Under Virginia state law, two consecutive legislatures – with a state election in between – must approve a proposed constitutional amendment before it can be put to a vote.